ricardoavelino/LaTeX_tips/README.md

 ## 2. Other helpful extensions at VSCode:

 - __LaTeX Utilities__: Help to create shortcuts for copying and pasting stuff.
 For example, with this extension you can copy a table in excel and it becomes a table with LaTeX code.
-Or even a .png image with the necessary syntax to add the figure in LaTex.
-Also help on writing equations etc.
+You can also copy a ``.png`` image and it becomes also a LaTeX code with the right syntax to add the figure in your document.
+It also helps on writing equations etc (read the docs).

 - https://marketplace.visualstudio.com/items?itemName=tecosaur.latex-utilities